 The “But My Family Won’t Tolerate Unscented” Objection

 This is the most common pushback.
 The fix: 10 drops of high-quality lavender, eucalyptus, or rosemary essential oil on a wool dryer ball, tossed in with each load.
-Real essential oil scent — clean, gentle, dissipates naturally — that fills the laundry room and lightly carries to clothes without binding permanently to fabric.
+Real essential oil scent.
+Clean, gentle, dissipates naturally.
+That fills the laundry room and lightly carries to clothes without binding permanently to fabric.

 For the in-between transition, Tru Earth’s “Fresh Linen” version uses essential-oil-based scent (not synthetic fragrance).
 It smells genuinely clean, just different from the synthetic chemicals your nose is used to.